-Setting up the RODCThe setup process for the RODC is very easy and hardly distinguishable from the normal dcpromo process to add a domain controller -- except for the single option to enable the RODC, as shown in Figure A. Figure A
+The setup process for the RODC is very easy and hardly distinguishable from the normal dcpromo process to add a domain controller — except for the single option to enable the RODC, as shown in Figure A.

 Replication and DNS integration

 The RODC has unique behavior that deserves some consideration in the areas of replication and DNS integration.
 The replication pattern is always one way up from the RODC, meaning that another RODC cannot replicate to or from another RODC.
 And DNS zones that are Active Directory integrated must be able to register entries upward to a traditional domain controller running DNS in an Active Directory integrated zone.

 Overall, the RODC is a welcome addition to the Windows Server line.
 It optimizes bandwidth in situations where frequent logon requests are processed over slow or unreliable connections.

 Stay on top of the latest Windows Server 2008 tips and tricks with our free Windows Server newsletter, delivered each Wednesday.
 Automatically sign up today!